Willie169/Android-Non-Root/README.md

 - Set other things if you want.
 - Block unwanted trackers.
 - **Note**: If you export settings and import it on another device, the blocklist won't be able to be configured as that in the previous device.
-- You can apply some of the above settings with the `.xml` below (assuming the configuration of **Invizible Pro** is as in this guide), but you have to configure other settings and check everything yourself because things may vary from case to case.
-Copy it and store it in a `.xml` file.
-Go to **Settings > Backup > Import settings** to import this file.
+- You can apply some of the above settings with the `.xml` below (assuming the configuration of **Invizible Pro** is as in this guide) by coping it, storing it in a `.xml` file and going to **Settings > Backup > Import settings** to import this file.
+However, it just contains some of the settings, you have to configure others yourself and test whether your applications work as normal because things may vary from case to case.
     ```
     <?xml version='1.0' encoding='UTF-8' standalone='yes' ?>
     <trackercontrol>